School of Professional Studies

 Prior to his government service, he was a teacher in the Indianapolis, Ind., public school system where he taught science, coached several sports and served as a staff unit leader in an inner-city school.

-As Olivet’s newest business faculty member, Professor Butler teaches finance courses and is the advisor for finance majors.
+As Olivet’s newest business faculty member, Professor Butler teaches finance and accounting courses and is the advisor to corporate finance majors.
 He is a member of the Financial Executives Networking Group and the American Society of Military Comptrollers.

 He and his wife, Deanna (Allen), have two adult children, Alexander and Andrew.
 In his leisure time, he enjoys playing golf, running and traveling.